Baljit26-cloud/Water_Quality_ML_Project/README.md

 ### 1. Dealing with the "Noise" 🧹
 * **Imputation:** The dataset had a lot of missing values in pH and Sulfate.
 Instead of deleting those rows, I used **Mean Imputation** to keep the dataset size large enough for the model to learn.
-* **Outlier Cleanup:** I used the **Percentile Method** to chop off the top and bottom 1% of the pH and Sulfate data.
-Why?
-Because environmental sensors often give "garbage" readings that can confuse a model.
+* **Outlier Cleanup:** I implemented IQR (Interquartile Range) Outlier Filtering on key sensor inputs like pH and Sulfate.
+Unlike a simple percentile chop, the IQR method identifies outliers based on the statistical spread of the data

 ### 2. Picking the Right Features 🎯
 I didn't use all the columns.
 I ran a **Feature Importance** check and found that 5 things really matter: